Secure human oversight of AI: Threat modeling in a socio-technical context: Related Work

-Research has also examined the requirements for effective human oversight.
-Sterz et al. \cite{sterz2024quest} identify four key aspects: epistemic access, causal power, self-control, and fitting intentions.
-As we discuss possible attack vectors, we consider how successful attacks might undermine these requirements.
 Epistemic access means that oversight personnel possess sufficient knowledge about the AI system and understand the consequences of their interventions.
 Without it, they may fail to detect system failures or inaccurate outputs.
-Causal power refers to the ability to intervene in ways that actually influence AI processes and outputs.
-Without causal power, oversight personnel may be unable to overwrite or correct system outputs.
+Causal power refers to the ability to intervene in ways that influence AI processes and outputs.
+Without it, oversight personnel may be unable to overwrite or correct system outputs.
 Self-control requires oversight personnel to maintain agency over their own actions.
 For instance, fatigue or intoxication may impair their capacity to fulfill oversight duties.
 Likewise, being threatened by another person can also undermine self-control, as the actions performed by the oversight personnel are then steered by another agent.
 Fitting intentions means that personnel are motivated to carry out their responsibilities with the right intentions.
 In an extreme case, a malicious actor might be hired as oversight personnel and deliberately undermine AI safety.
 In a less extreme case, poor working conditions may erode motivation and attention, weakening oversight effectiveness \cite{sterz2024quest}.

 Finally, regarding how to design effective human oversight, insights from the broader field of human-AI collaboration provide valuable guidance (e.g., \cite{lai_towards_2023, amershi_guidelines_2019, mcbride_understanding_2011}).
 Research emphasizes the sociotechnical nature of oversight and highlights the need to design technical, human, and contextual factors that support effective oversight \cite{langer_effective_2024, laux_institutionalised_2024, sterz2024quest}.
 Technical factors include system interface design, explainability approaches, and interaction modes between humans and AI systems \cite{bansal_does_2021, langer_what_2021, miller_explanation_2019, bucinca_trust_2021}.
 Human factors include the skills oversight personnel need and the training they receive \cite{Xie2025_exploringwhatpeople, mcbride_understanding_2011, langer_effective_2024}.
 Contextual factors include the design of the working environment, time pressure, and the clarity of roles and responsibilities within oversight teams \cite{langer_effective_2024, Yun2025_generativeai, Parker_2020}.